 The online collection features Linked.art, which is a framework for publishing and sharing data about art and cultural heritage using the Resource Description Framework (RDF) and the Linked Data principles.
 It aims to provide a common vocabulary and data model for describing art-related information, making it more interoperable and linked across different sources.
 This allows for more efficient and accurate discovery and reuse of data, and better support for research and scholarship in the field of art history and cultural heritage.
 The Linked.art framework is being developed by the Getty Research Institute, in collaboration with other institutions and organizations in the art and cultural heritage community.

 The Gallery and its staff are unable to authenticate or perform appraisals of works of art or artifacts for the public.
 We suggest that you consult a reputable art dealer, appraiser, or auction house.
 You can also contact the Appraisers Association of America for more information on certain types of appraisals.

-The Gallery’s collection features art in all media from all regions of the globe and across time that now numbers nearly 300,000 objects.
+The Gallery’s collection features art in all media from all regions of the globe and across time that now numbers over 300,000 objects.

 The Gallery actively researches the provenance of all works of art in its collection.

 Individuals and groups can view the collection in a number of study centers, rooms, and archives in downtown New Haven and at the Collection Studies Center at Yale West Campus, in West Haven.

 Come to the Gallery with your group or class for a free guided or self-guided tour of our collection and exhibitions.